Genetic Networks, Part 2: How to Identify Misclassified Members

 The important take away from Part 2 of this blog series is not that you need to build out the family trees for every shared DNA match to determine all possible genetic connections, but rather when you do build out trees you need to be aware that not all shared matches (C) are true genetic network matches.
 This knowledge can help you become more critical with your assumptions so that your genetic research conclusions are more accurate and prevent you from going down rabbit holes or getting frustrated with trying to figuring out how all matches in the genetic network converge onto a common ancestor when some misclassified matches will not converge.

-In part 3 of the blog series, which will be posted on September 23, I describe how to find genetic networks within your list of DNA matches.
+In Part 3 of the blog series, I describe how to find genetic networks within your list of DNA matches.

 Acknowledgment: The image used within the header at the top of the blog post was created using Microsoft’s Copilot AI-powered assistant (DALL-E 3) and added to the title slide.
 AI tools were not used to generate the blog’s intellectual content or provide writing assistance.
 The post was authored solely by me.